Struggling with composition? Download the free Photography Composition Cheatsheet →

 • Advancing Rapidly: Smartphones are advancing at a rapid pace and keep adding new innovative features like portrait mode, night mode, and instant sharing capabilities.

 After reading this guide, you may be persuaded to use a DSLR camera.
+So, what are the popular models and brands of DSLR cameras?

-Canon DSLR Cameras
+Canon DSLR cameras

+I am a Canon user.
 I began my journey with their entry-level Rebel series, and I currently use a Canon 6D Mark II, which is known for being an amateur/professional-level camera.

 Here are some of the leading DSLR cameras for the leading camera brand, Canon: